-\begin{proof} According to Proposition~\ref{prop:isodef}, if such a distribution of angles is realized by a cone spherical metric with dihedral monodromy, then it can be done by a hemispherical surface.
-In this hemispherical surface, singularities with non-integer equal angles are automatically at the poles of the latitude foliation.
+\begin{proof} According to Proposition~\ref{prop:isomonodromy}, if such an array of angles is realized by a cone spherical metric with dihedral monodromy, then it can be done by a hemispherical surface.
+In this hemispherical surface, singularities with non-integer angles are automatically at the poles of the latitude foliation.
 Following Section~\ref{sec:JSdif}, a hemispherical surface corresponds to a totally real Jenkins-Strebel differential.
 Zeroes and simple poles of the quadratic differential can only be the conical singularities with integer angle.
 Besides, since the other singularities are double poles, the sum of their orders should be even.
 Consequently, these (primitive) quadratic differentials are in $\mathcal{Q}(4k,-2^{2k})$ or $\mathcal{Q}(2k+1,2k-1,-2^{2k})$.
 In both cases, Theorem~\ref{thm:31} implies that in these strata, a configuration of uniformly equal residues cannot be realized.
-If the distribution of angles contains $2k$ equal non-integer angles $c$, the configuration $c,\dots,c$ cannot be realized.
+If the array of angles contains $2k$ equal non-integer angles $c$, the configuration $c,\dots,c$ cannot be realized.
 If there is no non-integer angle, then, the $2k$ double poles of the quadratic differentials correspond to regular points of the spherical metric and their quadratic residue is $1$.
 In this case, it cannot be realized either. \end{proof}

-Outside these four exceptional families, the only condition that should be satisfied is strengthened Gauss-Bonnet inequality stated in Proposition~\ref{prop:GBplus}.
+Apart from these four exceptional families, the only condition that should be satisfied is the strengthened Gauss-Bonnet inequality stated in Theorem~\ref{thm:GBplus}.

-\begin{thm} Let $2\pi(a_{1},\dots,a_{n_{E}},b_{1},\dots,b_{n_{O}},c_{1},\dots,c_{n_{N}})$ be a distribution of angles as in Section~\ref{sec:GBplus}.
-Outside obstructions in genus $1$ described in Proposition~\ref{prop:51}, there exists a cone spherical metric with strict dihedral monodromy on a surface of genus $g \geq 1$ with $n$ conical singularities of prescribed angles if and only if strengthened Gauss-Bonnet inequality is satisfied. \end{thm}
+\begin{thm} Let $2\pi(a_{1},\dots,a_{n_{E}},b_{1},\dots,b_{n_{O}},c_{1},\dots,c_{n_{N}})$ be an array of angles as in Section~\ref{sec:GBplus}.
+Apart from the obstructions in genus one described in Proposition~\ref{prop:51}, there exists a cone spherical metric with strict dihedral monodromy on a surface of genus $g \geq 1$ with $n$ conical singularities of prescribed angles if and only if strengthened Gauss-Bonnet inequality is satisfied. \end{thm}